SinghA01-ml/adaptive-hydrostability/README.md

 - 3 : Problem 3

 y in {1, 2} defines the step:
-- --adaptive_step 1 : Initial step only
+- 1 : Initial step only
-- --adaptive_step 2 : First adaptive step only
+- 2 : First adaptive step only

 NOTE: This step is only for validation purposes.
 These pictures are not added in the manuscript.